oneminch/Notes/HTML.md

 ### Hyperlinks

-- It's a good idea to use keywords in link text to describe what the link points to and to define the context; Good for [[accessibility]], readability and [[SEO]].
+- It's a good idea to use keywords in link text to describe what the link points to and to define the context; Good for [[Accessibility]], readability and [[Search Engine Optimization]].
 - Don't be redundant: don't use the [[URL]] as part of the link text and don't use phrases like "links to" or "click here" in the link text.
 - Link text should be kept short.
 - For image links, provide accessible text: inside `<a>` or inside the image's `alt`. #a11y